How to Fill out a Customs Form for International Shipping

 Many of SDC International Movers clients qualify for an exemption from paying customs or import duties, either because:

-- They are citizens of their destination countries who have lived in the United States long enough to qualify for “returning citizen” status or;
+- They are citizens of their destination countries who have lived in the United States long enough to qualify for “returning citizen” status; or

 Most common requirements for duty exemption: